-- Gift wrapping service – Some people are awesome at wrapping gifts.
+- Gift wrapping service – Some people are awesome at wrapping gifts and it’s an easy fundraiser.
 I’m a bit hit and miss myself but this could be a great idea especially in the lead up to big events like Mother’s Day, Father’s Day, Christmas.
 Ask for donations of gift wrapping items or see if you can secure sponsorship from the local newsagent or other shops.
-If you school is a high traffic area, set up your wrapping stall on the school grounds and charge per gift wrapped.
+If your school is a high traffic area, set up your wrapping stall on the school grounds and charge per gift wrapped.
 Talk to your local shopping centre about setting up a stall where you’ll get even more traffic.
 Make sure you’re well signed with information about what you’re raising money for and get the kids involved too!

 - 50/50 raffle – These are very easy to do.
 All you need are some raffle tickets.
 Sell your nominated number of tickets and the winner takes half the money.
 For example, if you sell 100 tickets at $1 each, the winner gets $50.
 Sell 100 tickets for $2 each and the winner gets $100.
 Another way of running this is ‘lucky squares’.
 Draw up a grid of 100 squares on a large piece of cardboard and set aside a $50 note in an envelope.
 Sell each square for $1 and the square that matches the last two digits on the $50 note wins it.
 You can do for a $100 note as well and sell the squares for $2 each or run both together and give people more chances to win.